LuisAlva1987/American_Hospital_Association_Survey/README.md

 1. How many areas are measured in the survey?
 2. How many years of survey are available in the data?
-3. How many hospitals participated in the latest survey?
+3. What was the year where most hospitals participated in the survey?
 4. What state have the highest average response rate for each survey year?
 5. What areas measured received the worst and best results in the lastest released survey nationally?
 6. all areas received an average of ##% poor rating which is good to start with.